 24. Mauritius

-Mauritius is a small island country between Africa and Asia, but is considered a part of Africa.
+Mauritius is a small island country located between Africa and Asia and is considered part of Africa.
 Its white beaches and picturesque nature make it a wonderful place for digital nomads.
-The Mauritius digital nomad visa is called the Premium Visa and allows remote workers to live on the islands for one year with the possibility to renew for another year.
-One thing to note is that if you spend more than 183 days in Mauritius, you become a tax resident meaning you have to pay local taxes in addition to your home country’s taxes.
+The country’s Premium Visa allows remote workers to live in Mauritius for one year, with the possibility of renewing for another year.

 Requirements: